 Pest issues I have experienced are with aphids in the early part of the season but never to serious levels.
 Spider mite are often a problem especially under glass/polythene and in our warming climate these pests can be an issue in the garden.
 I always use the recommended biological control and never pesticides.

-CANNA VIRUS has been or still is a major problem especially affecting dry rhizomes supplied by bulb traders/garden centres and the plants produced from them.
+CANNA VIRUS is still is a major problem especially affecting dry rhizomes supplied by bulb traders/garden centres and the plants produced from them.
 It's best to avoid buying the dry rhizomes/bulbs, although of course some people have had success with them.
-My canna are not produced in this way and I take great care in sourcing my starter stock.
-All my canna are grown from scratch on site and are healthy.
+I have sought to increase my range in 2021 and bought in a few plants in order to achieve this and it quickly materialised that there are lots of virus infected plants offered for sale out there including from some surprisingingly well reknowned outlets.
+Some plant sellers especially general nurseries will pot on their unsold dry canna rhizomes and sell virus infested plants.
+There are a lot of unscrupulous sellers out there and many opportunities to pick up canna virus so it is really worth buying from a trusted source.
+Of which, in my endeavours to aquire new varieties for my own collection, I have discovered there are very few.
+And being careless can lead to all of ones cannas' becoming infected.
+All my canna are grown from scratch on site and are healthy , free from virus.
 It is easy to be very concerned that a new plant might have the virus.
 Signs of virus vary but the most common and worst one shows yellow striping in the leaf veins at an early stage.
 Later the plant may distort, flowers distort, leaves rot, plant rots.
-The key is really the yellow striping in the veins and can be difficult to detect in the Canna known as striata, pretoria, (all the same plant) but mottling, yellowing, distortion are all possible signs, browning and rotting during the growing season are signs of some of the devasting virus taking hold but can also be down to waterlogging in oxygen starved substrate.
+The key is really the yellow striping in the veins and can be difficult to detect in the variegated cannas' but mottling, yellowing, distortion are all possible signs, browning and rotting during the growing season are signs of some of the devasting virus taking hold but can also be down to waterlogging in oxygen starved substrate.
 An extreme example of this would be growing in a bucket of mud with no drainage holes exposed to the heat of the sun.
 Suspect plants should be isolated or destroyed.
 That said if plants are grown stressed they may show some erratic leaf growth through rapid temperature fluctuations and yellow patches can be down to a patch of chalk in the soil or some other soil contaminent and things like that.
 Browning or crisping of the leaf edge can be down to wind burn.
 When I get a new variety I get as few as possible and monitor closely.
-Even then I have burnt a couple on unpacking that may have been virus free but I thought might have the virus.
-Any new plant coming in is grown in isolation to stop aphids spreading the virus to my other plants and monitored closely for the first year.
+Even then I have burnt a couple on unpacking that may have been virus free and burnt others that certainly had virus.
+Any new plant coming in is grown in isolation and checked for aphids regularly so as not to spread the virus to my other plants and monitored closely for the first year.